ktmeaton/obsidian-public/academic/Phylodynamics.md

 ## Projects

-You can highlight that this concept is relevant for specific projects such as [[plague-phylogeography]].
+You can highlight that this concept is relevant for specific projects such as [[Plague Phylodynamics and Phylogeography]].

 ## Methods